-Findings from nationwide studies show that mortality (rates of death and premature death) and morbidity (rates of disease) are substantially increased among persons experiencing homelessness.
+Mortality (rates of death and premature death) and morbidity (rates of disease) are substantially increased among persons experiencing homelessness.
 Death rates for persons experiencing homelessness vary, but typically are 3-4 times those of the general population.
+Multi-morbidity and high complexity of chronic conditions are characteristic of the population of persons experiencing homelessness.

-This is especially noteworthy for example, among younger homeless women, who have from 4 to 31 times a greater risk of dying compared to similarly aged housed women, and persons recently released from prison, who experience a 5-7 times higher rate of death.
+This is especially noteworthy for example, among younger homeless women, who have from 4 to 31 times a greater risk of dying compared to similarly aged housed women16, and persons recently released from prison, who experience a 5-7 times higher rate of death17.
 Most frequent causes of death for persons experiencing homelessness include heart disease, opiate overdose, and violence and unintentional injuries.